cpg314/sqlsonnet/README.md

 - Caching
 - Library shared across clients
 - Prelude
-- End-to-end compression: when the `Accept-Encoding` header is set by the client, the server directly forwards the encoed data.
+- End-to-end compression: when the `Accept-Encoding` header is set by the client, the server directly forwards the encoded data.

 ## Implementation details